 - Listen to some music, dance or sing along.

-Meditation can help us to connect with the present moment and with ourselves, how we are feeling and our emotions which in turn can support relaxation.
-There are now several online resources and apps available to help us to engage in daily meditation.
+Meditation helps us connect with the present moment, with ourselves, and how we are feeling.
+This in turn supports relaxation.
+There are now several online resources and apps available to help us engage in daily meditation.

 Taking time out in nature can be therapeutic.
-Take notice of your surroundings and enjoy the sense of inner peace it can bring when we pay attention to the simple things.
+Notice your surroundings and enjoy the sense of inner peace it can bring when we pay attention to the simple things.